-- 1. Apply 5V to the input of the black box.
-Determine its Thevenin equivalent circuit by measuring its output voltage and output resistance.
-One way to do this is by measuring its output voltage with & without a resistor load.
-Think carefully about what resistor value to use and what instrumentation setup to use to do this measurement.
-If you wish, you may try more than one arrangement or technique of your choice. - 2.
-Configure one of the waveform generators on the back bench to produce a 30-kHz 2Vpp square wave.
-Connect a BNC cable directly to an oscilloscope, adjust the display so that the signal takes up more than half of the vertical resolution and set the timescale so that you see 20-30 periods of the signal.
+- Configure one of the waveform generators on the back bench to produce a 30-kHz 2Vpp square wave.
+Connect a BNC cable directly to an oscilloscope, adjust the display so that the signal takes up more than half of the vertical resolution and set the time-scale so that you see 5 10 periods of the signal.
 Set the scope to trigger on the rising edge of this signal.
-Does the scope voltage measurement agree with the function generator scale? - 3.
+Record the data to a USB drive.
+Does the scope voltage measurement agree with the function generator scale? - 2.
 Set up a Fourier transform of the waveform using the scope's "Math" menu.
 Try a span of 500 kHz and a center frequency of 250 kHz.
 What are the frequencies of the peaks in the spectrum, and how do they relate to the square wave frequency?

 Experiment with the scope settings to see how the spectrum changes with different parameter choices.
 Record the sampling rate that is indicated on the scope display and compute how many samples are taken during the displayed time interval of the waveform.
 Watch what happens to the spectrum display and the sample rate as the time base control is changed up or down by one step.
 Also compare the spectra obtained with a "Hanning" window versus a "flat-top" or rectangular window.
 (The selection of a "window" is one of the parameters in the Fourier transform setup menu.
-These windows are specific ways of weighting the samples toward the ends of the time interval in order to minimize the effects of having a finite sample interval.)
+These windows are specific ways of weighting the samples toward the ends of the time measurement interval in order to minimize the effects of having a finite number of samples from a signal that never starts or ends.)

-In saving data for this part of the lab, set the FFT for a rectangular ("flat-top") window and a sample/second rate that gives good resolution of the peaks.
+In saving data for this part of the lab, set the DFT for a rectangular ("flat-top") window and a sample/second rate that gives good resolution of the peaks.
 Set the vertical channel sensitivity so that the waveform occupies most of the screen without any clipping.
 Note these settings for reference later.
 Measure the amplitudes of the first 5 harmonics in the Fourier transform relative to the fundamental in dB for the waveforms from both probes.
 Save your data to a USB drive.